Ubisoft: Financial concerns and major restructuring process (2023–present)

-In December 2024, Ubisoft announced that their free-to-play game XDefiant would be shutting down in June 2025, less than a year after its initial release.
+In December 2024, Ubisoft announced that its free-to-play game XDefiant would be shutting down in June 2025, less than a year after its initial release.
 They also announced that its lead development studio Ubisoft San Francisco, and Ubisoft Osaka, were to close, resulting in up to 277 employees being laid off.

 In January 2025, Ubisoft closed the Ubisoft Leamington studio and downsized several other studios, resulting in up to 185 staff being laid off as part of ongoing cost-cutting measures.

-Around September 2024, one of Ubisoft's shareholders, AJ Investments, stated they were seeking to have the company purchased by a private equity firm and would push out the Guillemot family and Tencent from ownership of the company.
+Around September 2024, one of Ubisoft's shareholders, AJ Investments, stated it was seeking to have the company purchased by a private equity firm and would push out the Guillemot family and Tencent from ownership of the company.
 Bloomberg News reported in October 2024 that the Guillemots and Tencent were considering this and other alternatives to shift ownership of the company in light of the recent poor financial performance.
 Later reports in December 2024 suggested that Tencent was seeking to capture a majority stake in Ubisoft and take the company private, while still giving the Guillemot family control of Ubisoft.
 In January 2025, it was reported that the Guillemots had also considered carving out certain Ubisoft assets into a new subsidiary, which would allow Tencent to make targeted investments to increase the company's overall value.
 Ubisoft announced this subsidiary on 27 March 2025, devoted to its flagship Assassin's Creed, Far Cry, and Rainbow Six franchises; the subsidiary will consist of the franchises' assets and development teams, and have dedicated leadership.
 Tencent will make a €1.16 billion investment in the new subsidiary, giving it a 25% stake at a valuation of €4 billion; the value of this subsidiary is larger than the current valuation of Ubisoft, which is based on Tencent's belief that these properties are undervalued.
 Ubisoft stated that the subsidiary would "focus on building game ecosystems designed to become truly evergreen and multi-platform".
 The new subsidiary, Vantage Studios, was unveiled in October 2025, with Christophe Derennes and Charlie Guillemot to be co-CEOs.

 With its financial quarterly report on July 2025, Ubisoft stated that it will reorganize into "creative houses" that will "enhance quality, focus, autonomy and accountability while fostering closer connections with players", with the previously announced Tencent-backed subsidiary as an example of such a division.
-At the end of August, Ubisoft sold the rights to five of their titles, including Grow Home and Cold Fear, to Atari SA.
-During October 2025, Ubisoft said they were looking to cut about 60 positions at Ubisoft Redlynx, and pushed for voluntarily layoffs at Massive.
+At the end of August, Ubisoft sold the rights to five of its titles, including Grow Home and Cold Fear, to Atari SA.
+During October 2025, Ubisoft said it was looking to cut about 60 positions at Ubisoft Redlynx, and pushed for voluntarily layoffs at Massive.